Master Your Marketing Mix with Iron Horse and Intentsify

 Creating marketing content for developers is tricky because content should address the needs of its audience, and in this case, developers are not your typical audience.

 Developers tend to be pragmatic and solution-oriented.
 They are often turned off by the hyperbole and lack of detail found in typical marketing messaging.
 Instead, they want content that gets to the point and addresses the question, “how does this solve my problem?”
-In other words, the best developer marketing content doesn’t aim to sell to developers, but rather to support them.
+In other words, the best business-to-developer (B2D) marketing content doesn’t aim to sell to developers, but rather to support them.

 The top 4 types of content developers want.